 Having friends to both lean on and offer support to allows us to establish and reinforce the deep bonds which are the foundations of a special alliance.
 A healthy friendship naturally ebbs and flows, with you each giving and receiving that vital support when required.

 But sometimes circumstances dictate that one person takes on the role of confidant to the detriment of their own emotional health, resulting in feeling drained at the end of every catch up.
 This may merely be due to a difficult period in our or our friend’s life, but even when it’s inevitable and there’s no resentment from either side, it can leave the confidant feeling depleted.

 If you recognise this behaviour as your own, take steps to rectify it before you hurt your friendship, perhaps by looking to others to share the load, such as a parent or sibling, or a different friend.

-While it’s easy to fall into this pattern, it may not be sustainable, and if your friend loves you, chances are they’ll never tell you how it makes them feel.
+While it’s easy to fall into the pattern of oversharing, it may not be sustainable for your friendship; and if your friend loves you, chances are they’ll never tell you how it makes them feel.
 Try suggesting that you each spend five minutes getting your woes off your chest – and then complaining is banned in place of positivity for the rest of your time together.

 Couch it as a personal goal so you can buoy each other up and collectively improve your social health.

 And while you’re at it, consider how to genuinely increase your own positivity and wellbeing.
 Journaling can be a very cathartic and powerful process, and even wearing positive messages, such as on your clothing or an item of jewellery, can help to reinforce the changes you want to make.